usnistgov/pfhub-cli/DEVELOPMENT.md

 ### Using Mamba from Nix

 To install Micromamba using Nix follow these [instructions][micromamba-nix].
-This seems to work very well with Nix (much better than Conda which is a real mess).
+This seems to work very well with Nix.
 In the following Micromamba is installed via Nix's home-manager.
 Once installed the following environment can be generated.

     $ eval "$(micromamba shell hook -s ${SHELL})"
     $ micromamba create -n pfhub python=3.10 poetry